freedomjs/freedom-port-control/README.md

 ### Control methods

-To add a NAT port mapping,
+To add a NAT port mapping with any protocol available,

 ```
-// Open a port with any protocol available
 portControl.addMapping(50000, 50000);
 ```